me11203sci/Application-For-Tunes/README.md

 This script was written in order to aid in building my personal playlist.
 It utilizes Spotify A.P.I. for metadata content and uses the Invidious A.P.I. to provide the U.R.L. audio source(s).
+It uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) video downloader and appends the corresponding metadata adhereing to the [ID3tag standard](https://mutagen-specs.readthedocs.io/en/latest/id3/id3v2.4.0-structure.html).

 ![](./media/demo_song_search.gif)